 Ely Cathedral Pilgrimage in a Day – 7 miles.

-This route from Littleport was created by Guy Hayward of the British Pilgrimage Trust.
+This route from Littleport was conceived by Guy Hayward of the British Pilgrimage Trust.

-The route from Mildenhall via Prickwillow was created by Dr Sarah Gull.
+The route from Mildenhall via Prickwillow, by Dr Sarah Gull.

 Text below is an edited version of Victoria Preston’s ‘Why Pilgrim?‘ blog piece.

 ALSO St Edmundsbury Cathedral to Ely Cathedral – 35 miles.